| September 28, 1996 Knight Ridder/Tribune News Service

 his soul.
 We are touching the bedrock of our existence,

+without any exaggeration.''
 Within hours, nearly the entire Arab world expressed outrage

 over the opening.
 Palestinian leader Yasser Arafat called